Table of Contents

-- Turn on the radio or watch a Halloween movie at a medium volume to help block out the noise of trick-or-treaters.
+Turn on the radio or watch a Halloween movie at a medium volume to help block out the noise of trick-or-treaters.

-- Give your dog a new chew toy to distract him from the commotion.
+Give your dog a new chew toy to distract him from the commotion.

-- Keep candy bowls and treat bags out of reach to avoid your dog devouring something that could make him sick.
+Prevent an unplanned vet visit by keeping candy bowls and treat bags out of reach to avoid your dog devouring something that could make him sick.

-- Crate your pup in a room as far away from the front door as possible (for particularly skittish dogs, even the basement might be a good idea).
+Crate your pup in a room as far away from the front door as possible (for particularly skittish dogs, even the basement might be a good idea).